 The law provides rights and protections for whistleblowers to encourage them to come forward and protect them when they do.

-This page answers common questions about the whistleblower protections in the law.
+This page answers common questions about the whistleblower protections in the law that apply to whistleblowers from inside companies and some other types of organisations.
+We just use the term ‘companies’ on this page.
 For more detailed information, read:

 - Information Sheet 238 Whistleblower rights and protections (INFO 238)

 - Information Sheet 239 How ASIC handles whistleblower reports (INFO 239).